Skip to main content

 Wallet Communicationโ€‹

-Generally, there are two transaction types on TON Blockchain: internal and external.
-External transactions allow for the ability to send messages to the blockchain from the outside world, thus allowing for the communication with smart contracts that accept such transactions.
+Generally, there are two message types on TON Blockchain: internal and external.
+External messages allow for the ability to send messages to the blockchain from the outside world, thus allowing for the communication with smart contracts that accept such messages.
 The function responsible for carrying out this process is as follows:

 () recv_external(slice in_msg) impure {